 Preparation and presentation of a 35-50 page senior thesis in the areas of international relations and comparative politics.
 Students will study different research methodologies and share the results of their research with other seminar participants.
 Assigned reading, seminar discussions and individual research project in international relations or comparative politics.
 Seniors only.
 Fall semester

 POLS 365 Research Seminar in Political Theory (4)

 Preparation and presentation of a 35-50 page senior thesis exploring in depth the work of particular theorists (Hobbes, Locke, Madison, Mill, Marx, for example) or particular themes in political thought (such as freedom, justice, power).
 It will also provide students interested in constitutional law an opportunity to study/investigate law from an aspect of political theory.
 Seniors only.

 Supervised reading or research at the upper-division level.
 Permission of department chair and completion and/or concurrent registration of 12 credits within the department required.
 Projects are understood to be part of a student's concentration area work.
 Not available to first-year students.

 Preparation for participation in a national Model United Nations Conference, usually held in New York City or Boston during the spring semester.
 Covers the structure and functions of the United Nations, plus selected international issues such as the environment, terrorism and human rights.
 Prerequisite: 121 or permission of instructor.
 Every year.

-Preparation with faculty and other learning community participants, followed by an eight week internship experience in Washington, D.C., working full time for members of Congress, committee staffs, federal agencies, media or lobbying organizations.
+Preparation with faculty and other learning community participants, followed by a ten week internship experience in Washington, D.C., working full time for members of Congress, committee staffs, federal agencies, media or lobbying organizations.
 Includes evening seminars, discussions with Congressional delegation, and guest speakers.
 Every summer.